wpilibsuite/allwpilib/README-CMake.md

 ## Using vendordeps

 Vendordeps are not included as part of the `wpilib` CMake package.
-However, if you want to use a vendordep, you need to use `find_package(VENDORDEP)`, where `VENDORDEP` is the name of the vendordep (case-sensitive), like `cameraserver`, `xrpVendordep`, or `romiVendordep`.
+However, if you want to use a vendordep, you need to use `find_package(VENDORDEP)`, where `VENDORDEP` is the name of the vendordep (case-sensitive), like `apriltag`, `cameraserver`, `xrpVendordep`, or `romiVendordep`.
 Note that commandsv2, while a vendordep in normal robot projects, is not built as a vendordep in CMake, and is instead included as part of the `wpilib` CMake package.
 After you used `find_package`, you can reference the vendordep library like normal (using `target_link_libraries`).

 ## Troubleshooting
 Below are some common issues that are run into when building.